thumbliner/thumbliner/small-talk.md

 Salaam,

 How are you?
 I’m fine, thank you.
-You?<br>
+And you?<br>

 Can you believe this weather?
-I,  actually, find this city most beautiful in the rain.<br>
+Atually, I find this city most beautiful in the rain.<br>

 So what have you been up to?
 Studying music and metaphor.<br>